jpwol/thorn-vscode-theme/CONTRIBUTING.md

 There isn't a lot to be worked on here, but any input is welcome!

-Namely, the extra variants are yet to be added, so contributions there are welcome.
+All variants are added, but if any tweaks are desirable, feel free to add your input.
 Additionally, if there are any bugs/issues with highlighting in certain programming languages, issues or pull-requests pertaining to that are also welcome!

 ## Todo

 These are the items which need to be/have been completed.
 For working on any of these, please refer to [thorn.nvim](https://github.com/jpwol/thorn.nvim) for styling/highlights.

 - [x] Thorn Dark Warm (base theme)
-- [ ] Thorn Dark Cold
+- [x] Thorn Dark Cold
-- [ ] Thorn Light Warm
+- [x] Thorn Light Warm
-- [ ] Thorn Light Cold
+- [x] Thorn Light Cold

 ### How to start

 For contributing to the themes, follow these steps:

-1. Copy the main theme (Thorn-color-theme.json) to the variant you're working on.
+1. Copy the main theme (dark-warm-color-theme.json) to the variant you're working on.
    - The variant should be titled `dark/light`-`warm/cold`-color-theme.json.
    - The file name must end with `-color-theme.json` to utilize VSCode's built-in auto-completion and color previewer.
 2. Referring to **thorn.nvim's** [colors](https://github.com/jpwol/thorn.nvim/tree/main/lua/thorn/colors.lua), do a mass **find and replace** on the hex values.